smimram/latool/README.md

-# LaTool
+# LaTool -- preprocess LaTeX files

 A tool to preprocess LaTeX files.
+Most interestingly it can perform **grammar checks** on LaTeX files.

 The following options are currently supported:

 - `--expand`: replace `\input` commands by their content
 - `--grammar`: check for spelling mistakes and grammar errors